 Dushal Mehta was instructed to bring a claim for Mrs Mary Patricia Griffin who was diagnosed with mesothelioma.
-Mary was aged 47 and had three children aged 23, 20 and 16.
+Mrs Griffin was aged 47 and had three children aged 23, 20 and 16.

 From the age of 18, she had worked for the London Borough of Hillingdon in their Housing Department and had worked her way up to an Assistant Estates Manager by the time she was diagnosed with the asbestos condition.
 She instructed Dushal Mehta to bring a claim for her against her employer, the London Borough of Hillingdon.